Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 17. Chubby

-Grace Premium Member about 8 years ago
+Grace Premium Member over 8 years ago

 Remember the playground piece where you sat (stood/kneeled) upon it and it was spun around?
 We’d get thrown off often onto the concrete and just get up and run to get back on.
 We called them a merry go round in CT….
 Never liked see saws much, fear of heights..